mvolkmann/blog/src/github/actions.md

 For a list of available variables that can be used in the condition, see <https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#contexts>.

-One example is the name of the event that triggered the workflow.
+One variable that can be used holds the name of the event that triggered the workflow.
 The following step outputs this:

+{% raw %}

 ```yaml
 - name: report event
   run: echo github.event_name = ${{ github.event_name}}
 ```

+{% endraw %}

 For example, a step can execute only if the workflow was triggered by a particular event.